 Qualifying expenses include tuition and fees, housing, food, medical expenses, educational materials, and childcare.
 Students receiving HEERF grants may have their award applied directly to their student account or request a check.

 PNCA remains committed to helping as many students as possible with the financial difficulties they are facing.
 Use the form below to request an emergency student grant under HEERF II.

 Requests will be considered on a first come, first serve basis and must be received by 5PM Friday, February 12, 2021.

 CARES Act Emergency Student Grants

-The sole purpose of this federal funding is to provide emergency financial assistance grants to student for their expenses related to the disruption of campus operations due to the coronavirus, such as food, housing, course materials, technology, health care and child-care expenses.
+The sole purpose of this federal funding was to provide emergency financial assistance grants to students for their expenses related to the disruption of campus operations due to the coronavirus, such as food, housing, course materials, technology, health care and child-care expenses.